Hormone Imbalance Can Cause Mental IllnessUncategorized

 I was 19 when I was diagnosed with bipolar disorder.
 And the only reason I went to the doctor was because I had stopped bathing and brushing my teeth.
 I went to the doctor for no other reason.

 I laugh now because it’s clear.
-I was being referred to a psychiatrist because the nurse saw and heard things in me that told her I was mentally sick.
+I was being referred to a psychiatrist because my doctor knew I was mentally sick, but I didn’t know it.

-She asked me if anything stressful or tragic had happened in my life recently during that time to cause those feelings.
-I told her “no.” My life wasn’t perfect, but nothing had happened in my life to warrant those feelings.
+She asked me if anything stressful or tragic had happened in my life recently to cause these feelings.
+I told her “no.” My life wasn’t perfect, but nothing had happened to me to warrant those feelings.

 So that was it.
 We talked and I wanted to die.